leesj-dev/classroom-notifier/README.md

 Set `POP3/SMTP 사용` to ‘**사용함**’ and click ‘**확인**’.

 #### 2. Download the files and install the required packages.
-Download the entire repo as a .zip file and unzip it.
+Download the entire repo as a .zip file, unzip it, and move the folder to a specific directory.
 Open terminal, move to your directory by `cd "file path"` and type `pip install -r requirements.txt` to install the required packages.
-Open folder `src` and move every file to a specific directory.
+You should have Python 3 with pip installed to run this program.

 #### 3. Add a `.env` file to the directory where you put the other files and add the following code to the file.
 * `google_id =` your Google account **(with @gmail.com)**